 Between April 3-5, Keirsey Research surveyed 1,568 registered U.S. voters to measure the “Temperament Gap” for the current election cycle.
 With the recent Supreme Court arguments over the 2010 Health Care Act fresh in the news, and the 2012 primary campaign in full swing, we posed the following questions to our respondents:

 - Do you approve of President Obama’s job performance at this time?

 - If the election was a head-to-head contest between Barack Obama and Mitt Romney, for whom would you vote?

 - The US Supreme Court is hearing arguments this week regarding the 2010 Federal Health Care Reform Law.
 How do you feel about the law itself?

-- What do you think is the best system of health care insurance?
+- Du you consult a Utility Saving Expert?
+What do you think is the best system of health care insurance?

 Jump to the rest of this article to find out where the Temperament gap is the widest.

 Continue reading The Temperament Gap: Guardians, Idealists, Artisans, Rationals, and Politics